Talal Majrashi

-Talal Majrashi (طلال مجرشي; born 10 September 1990) is a professional footballer who plays as winger for Al-Sahel.
+Talal Majrashi (طلال مجرشي; born 10 September 1990) is a professional footballer who plays as winger for Al-Lewaa.

 Career

 Majrashi started his career at the youth teams of Al-Ettifaq before joining Al-Khaleej.
 During the 2013–14 season, Majrashi helped Al-Khaleej reached promotion to the Pro League.
 Following the club's relegation to the First Division during the 2016–17 season, Majrashi left the club.
 On 4 June 2017, Majrashi joined newly-promoted side Al-Fayha.
 On 21 January 2018, Majrashi returned to Al-Ettifaq, but this time on loan from Al-Fayha.
 On 8 June 2018, he joined Ohod on loan.
 The loan was cut short on 11 December 2018.
 On 1 January 2019, Majrashi joined First Division side Al-Ain.
 His loan was renewed on 17 June 2019.
 During the 2019–20 season, Majrashi helped Al-Ain earn promotion to the Pro League for the first time in history.
 Majrashi returned to Al-Fayha during the 2020–21 season and helped reach promotion to the Pro League.
 On 7 June 2021, Majrashi joined Damac; however, he left the club without making a single appearance.
 On 27 August 2021, Majrashi joined First Division side Al-Qadsiah.
 On 3 January 2022, Majrashi joined Second Division side Al-Taraji.
 On 9 June 2022, Majrashi joined First Division side Al-Sahel.
+On 16 June 2023, Majrashi joined Hajer.
+On 1 August 2024, Majrashi joined Al-Faisaly.
+On 9 February 2025, Majrashi joined Second Division side Al-Lewaa.